fabrigeas/CCEAP/documentation.md

 			- it it works, then the app can be distributed.

 	Steps (Expert)

+	## What else can be done

+		- CCEAP: currently after starting the client, it doesnt provide any information about the state, it does
+		--CCEAP server: display server running and waiting for packets from clients

+# Extensions

+Features that could be extended to the CCEAP tool
+- Export packet configuration to xml, cvs, oData, JSon etc
+- Import Packet from any of the above file
+- The above for both client and server
+- Live communication between tool and GUI, is GUI starts the tool, reads the hello message from tool then sends its command with parameters, and receives any message from tool that is displayed live to gui.
+-

 # Conclusion

 - What other features can be added to the tool